LAS VEGAS DUI DEFENSE LAWYER

 - Breathalyzer machines have to be maintained regularly by law enforcement or their readings won’t be accurate.
 Even when properly maintained, breathalyzers might give incorrect readings based off of a suspect’s acid reflux conditions or dental work.
 If the state can’t prove its breathalyzer was maintained and accurate, your case could be dismissed.

 WHEN YOU NEED COUNSEL FROM A DUI ATTORNEY

 Only a criminal defense attorney with experience in aggressive negotiations and savvy courtroom litigation can help someone facing DUI charges see a desirable end result.
-Oronoz & Ericsson knows how to construct a case that can greatly improve the chances of favorable results.
+Oronoz and Ericsson Injury Lawyers knows how to construct a case that can greatly improve the chances of favorable results.
 Whether through trial or negotiation, we have successfully handled a number of cases involving DUIs of all levels.
 Regardless of the scenario, we can help.